 October 29, 2017 (updated May 2020): George Selkirk became the expansion Senators second general manager on Nov.
 21, 1962.
 He succeeded Ed Doherty, who had been fired at the end of the 1962 season by then Senators majority owner Elwood R. “Pete” Quesada.
 As a player, Selkirk, nicknamed “Twinkletoes” because of his running style, had … Continue reading George Selkirk molded the expansion Nats

-Books About Washington Baseball
+Books about Washington baseball

 Ninth and Tenth Place